 With a background in jazz piano, percussion, oboe and English Horn, her music blends the respective elements of both jazz and classical genres.
 She thrives on writing kinetic music that uses distinctive aural-architectural compositional techniques.

-Among those who have performed her music are: American Composers Ensemble, Armen Ksajikian, Aperture Duo, REDSHIFT Ensemble, Santa Clara University New Music Festival Ensemble, Amaranth String Quartet, Friends University Choirs, Santa Clara University Orchestra, Carol Lisek, Dawn Padula, and various other artists, and pianists: Tatiana Thibodeaux, Emily Tian, Ellen Wassermann, and Teresa McCollough.
+Among those who have performed her music are: Hollywood Symphony Orchestra, Armen Ksajikian, Savage Jazz Dance Company and Oakland School for the Arts, Aperture Duo, REDSHIFT Ensemble, Amaranth String Quartet, American Composers Ensemble, Oregon Bach Festival, SoCal Chamber Music Workshop, Friends University Choirs, and Santa Clara University Orchestra.
+Los Positas College Orchestra, Carol Lisek, Dawn Padula, and various other artists, and pianists: Tatiana Thibodeaux, Emily Tian, Ellen Wassermann, and Teresa McCollough.

 La Barre is the Founder and Director of the Eureka!
 Musical Minds of California Graduate Conference.
-This collaborative event aims to create an unprecedented environment that showcased the diverse work created in Californian graduate music institutions, and forge lasting connections between graduate scholars within the state.
-Eureka! will be presented in partnership with the 2017 California State University, Fullerton New Music Festival.
+This nationally recognized multidisciplinary initiative aims to create an unprecedented environment that showcases the diverse work created in the state of California.
+The 2019 meeting of Eureka! will be announced late October 2018.

-Commissions, honors, and fellowships include: American Composers Forum Los Angeles 2014 Composition Competition Winner, Composer-in-Residence for the Southern California Chamber Music Workshop, Society of Composers Inc. National Conference Presenter (2014), Oregon Bach Festival Composition Symposium Fellow, Society of Composers Inc. Region VII Conference Presenter (2014), Society of Composers Inc. Region VI Conference Presenter (2016), C.E. and Bertha Harsh Memorial Fellow, David and Emily Umemoto Memorial Scholarship Recipient, and Glenn Glasow Memorial Fellow.
+Commissions, honors, and fellowships include: American Composers Forum Los Angeles 2014 Composition Competition Winner, Composer-in-Residence for the Southern California Chamber Music Workshop, Society of Composers Inc. National Conference Presenter, Oregon Bach Festival Composition Symposium Fellow, Society of Composers Inc. Region VII Conference Presenter, Society of Composers Inc. Region VI Conference Presenter, C.E. and Bertha Harsh Memorial Fellow, David and Emily Umemoto Memorial Scholarship Recipient, and Glenn Glasow Memorial Fellow.

 In 2012, La Barre was awarded the 800th Anniversary of Saint Clare of Assisi Commission that resulted in the global simulcast of the premiere of Correspondence for chamber orchestra and vocal soloists.